-At present there are at least 4 DH Projects with JI in Ukraine beside this project: for Chernihiv region, AR Crimea, Kharkiv city and Lugansk city.
-But other CDM (JI) project activities are not to be included in Common practice analysis.
+At present there are at least 4 DH Projects with JI in Ukraine beside this project: for Chernihiv and Donetsk regions, Kharkiv and Lugansk cities.
+But according to the existing rules, the other JI project activities are not to be included in Common practice analysis.